aiidateam/aiida-tutorials/docs/pages/2019_Xiamen/sections/workflows.rst

     -   The ``outline`` consisting in a list of 'steps' that you want to run, put in the right sequence.
         This is obtained by means of the method ``spec.outline()`` which takes as input the steps.
         *Note*: in this example we just split the main execution in two sequential steps, that is, first ``run_eos`` then ``results``.
-        However, more complex logic is allowed, as will be explained in :ref:`another section<convpressure>`.
+        However, more complex logic is allowed, as will be explained in :ref:`another section<2019_xmn_convpressure>`.

 -   You need to split your main code into methods, with the names you specified before into the outline (``run_eos`` and ``results`` in this example).
     Where exactly should you split the code?